missionpinball/mpf-docs/start/index.rst

 it to a smaller computer permanently installed in their pinball machine.

 The computer running MPF is connected to a :doc:`modern pinball control system </hardware/index>` via USB.
-(MPF supports several different control systems, including FAST Pinball, P-ROC, and Open Pinball Project open source hardware.)
+(MPF supports several different control systems, including FAST Pinball, P-ROC, Open Pinball Project open source hardware, and Stern SPIKE hardware.)

 You put that control system in your pinball machine, which can be a custom (home brew) machine or an existing machine you want to reprogram.